ntucker/anansi/packages/webpack-config-anansi/README.md

 [Configuration options](https://react-svgr.com/docs/options/)

-### linariaOptions
+### inJSOptions

-Can configure how [linaria](https://github.com/callstack/linaria) operates.
-Set to `false` to disable linaria altogether.
-Note that linaria has its own config files it can use, and it is recommended to use those instead.
+Can configure how [wyw-in-js](https://wyw-in-js.dev/) operates, and thus control things like [linaria](https://github.com/callstack/linaria).
+Set to `false` to disable wyw-in-js altogether.
+Note that wyw-in-js has its own [config files](https://wyw-in-js.dev/configuration) it can use, and it is recommended to use those instead.

 [Configuring Linaria](https://github.com/callstack/linaria/blob/master/docs/CONFIGURATION.md#options)